Quality matters when hiring for a big project. Call a Best Pick now!

 If dry rot is discovered, you may be able to get away with just replacing the damaged sections, but frequently contractors will recommend a full replacement.
 Since dry rot may compromise the structural integrity of your home, it’s an area where you’ll want to defer to the experts.

-Choosing the Right Color of Siding
+How To Choose the Right Color of Siding

 While this dimension of your siding is almost entirely aesthetic, it carries with it several implications that you may not have initially considered.